cloudmesh-community/sp19-516-124/openlambda.md

 # About OpenLambda

+:o: license section is strange

+:o: url links are worn they need to be in <>

 Cloud computing is evolving.
 All major public cloud providers now support serverless computing such as AWS Lambda, Google Cloud Functions (Alpha) and Azure Function.
 Serverless computing introduces many new research challenges in the areas of sandboxing, session management, load balancing, and databases.
 To facilitate work in these areas, OpenLambda is building an open-source serverless computing platform.